Ideas-on-Stage/ideasonstage.com/content/news/2018-10-10-5-speaking-lessons-from-president-macron.en.md

 author = "Phil Waknell"
 banner = "/img/news/macron-feature.jpg"
 +++
 Yesterday French President Emmanual Macron took live, unscripted questions from an audience of 2000 tech entrepreneurs and investors at Station F, the undisputed hub of the French startup community.

-{{< youtube jBxgl5z27ZI >}}
+If you weren't there, you can catch the playback on Facebook [LIVE here](<{{< youtube jBxgl5z27ZI >}} >).

 It’s no surprise to see Macron supporting tech entrepreneurs: while Economy Minister a few years back, he was regularly seen at tech events and even CES.
 But taking live questions, on a day when his government was under fire about the time it is taking over the cabinet reshuffle, was brave to say the least.